 Our goal is to bring mavacamten to market in China for the treatment of oHCM patients.
-To accomplish this goal, we plan to concurrently conduct a Phase 3 clinical trial and a PK clinical trial in China to evaluate the safety, efficacy and pharmacokinetics in Chinese subjects and consistency with the corresponding data demonstrated in global trials.
-We received clearance from NMPA in August 2021 to initiate the Phase 3 and PK trials and we anticipate initiating these trials in the first quarter of 2022.
+To accomplish this goal, we are currently conducting a Phase 3 clinical trial and a PK clinical trial in China to evaluate the safety, efficacy and pharmacokinetics in Chinese subjects and consistency with the corresponding data demonstrated in global trials.
+We completed subject dosing in the PK trial in November 2021 and initiated the Phase 3 EXPLORER-CN clinical trial in January 2022.

 - Phase 3 EXPLORER-CN clinical trial: We have designed our randomized, double-blind, placebo-controlled Phase 3 EXPLORER-CN clinical trial to assess the safety and efficacy of mavacamten in Chinese adults with symptomatic oHCM.
 We expect to enroll approximately 81 patients, randomized 2:1.
 The primary endpoint is the change in Valsalva LVOT gradient from baseline to Week 30.
-Eligible patients will continue in a long-term extension treatment period. - Pharmacokinetic trial in China: We also plan to concurrently conduct a PK trial of mavacamten in healthy adults in China.
+Eligible patients will continue in a long-term extension treatment period. - · Pharmacokinetic trial in China: We are also conducting a PK trial of mayacamten in healthy adults in China.